-- 7. Configure the parameters for each detection region separately. - Sensitivity: The value of the sensitivity defines the size of the object which can trigger the alarm, when the sensitivity is high, a very small object can trigger the alarm. - 8.
+- 7. Configure the parameters for each detection region separately. - Sensitivity: The value of the sensitivity defines the size of the object which can trigger the alarm, when the sensitivity is high, a very small object can trigger the alarm. - Detection Target: You can select Human, Vehicle, or Other as the detection target.
+If Human is selected, only human beings will be identified as detection objects and as well as Vehicle and Other. - 8.
 Click Arming Schedule tab to enter the arming schedule setting interface.
 The time schedule configuration is the same as the settings of the arming schedule for motion detection.
 Refer to Section 5.2.1 Configuring Motion Detection for more details. - 9.
-Click Linkage Method tab to select the linkage method taken for the region entrance alarm, Notify surveillance center, send email, upload to FTP, trigger channel, smart tracking, White Light Flashing, Audible Warning, and trigger alarm output are selectable. - For certain models, you can also choose to link smart tracking.
-Smart Tracking should be configured in advance. - For certain models, White Light Flashing and Audible Warning are supported.
+Click Linkage Method tab to select the linkage method taken for the region entrance alarm, Notify surveillance center, send email, upload to FTP, trigger channel, smart tracking, White Light Flashing, Audible Warning, and trigger alarm output are selectable. - For speed dome, you can also choose to link smart tracking.
+Smart Tracking should be configured in advance.

+- For certain models, White Light Flashing and Audible Warning are supported.
 Refer to Section 5.2.1 Configuring Motion Detection for detailed configuration. - 10.
 Click to save the settings.

-5.3.5 Configuring Region Exiting Detection
+5.3.6 Configuring Region Exiting Detection